Empowering Life: A Fresh Outlook

 How do we do this?
 We make a commitment to have good boundaries with each other through following the SUDA way.
 What is the SUDA way, well that is up to you.
 The SUDA way is your way.
 We view Substance Use Disorder as a mental health condition, and that recovery or a better life is based on function and quality of life; not adherence to any one way of thinking.

 Welcome to all who seek wellness in a sea of noise and people wanting to save you.
-SUDA will never assume they have your solution, we only have a space to find your solution.
+SUDA will never assume they have your solution, we only hold a space to find your solution.
 Tag, your it.
 You are the only solution you will ever need.
 Our only guidance for defining recovery is not about abstinence or God, it is about your healthy boundaries and your thought process.
-We define recovery, if you wish to define yourself in recovery, on the 10 Components of recovery.
-These components of recovery were created by consensus of both peers and professionals.

 Empower Your Recovery Journey